citusdata/citus_docs/admin_guide/cluster_management.rst

   SET citus.node_conninfo =
     'sslrootcert=/path/to/citus.crt sslmode=verify-full';

-There is a whitelist of parameters that the GUC accepts.
-See the :ref:`node_conninfo <node_conninfo>` reference for details.
-By default, nodes require connections to be encrypted.
+There is a whitelist of parameters that the GUC accepts, see the :ref:`node_conninfo <node_conninfo>` reference for details.
+As of Citus 8.1, the default value for node_conninfo is ``sslmode=require``, which prevents unencrypted communication between nodes.

 Citus Enterprise Edition includes an extra table used to set sensitive connection credentials.
 This is fully configurable per host/user.
 It's easier than managing ``.pgpass`` files through the cluster and additionally supports certificate authentication.